falconry/falcon/README.rst

 Falcon also fully supports
 `CPython <https://www.python.org/downloads/>`__ 2.7 and 3.5+.

-A universal wheel is available on PyPI for the the Falcon framework.
-Installing it is as simple as:
+Universal and manylinux wheels are available on PyPI for the Falcon framework.
+Installation is as simple as:

 .. code:: bash

     $ pip install falcon

-Installing the Falcon wheel is a great way to get up and running quickly in a development environment, but for an extra speed boost when deploying your application in production, Falcon can compile itself with Cython.
+Installing one of the pre-built Falcon wheels is a great way to get up and running quickly.
+However, when deploying your application in production, you may wish to compile Falcon via Cython yourself, using the target system's native toolchain.

 The following commands tell pip to install Cython, and then to invoke Falcon's ``setup.py``, which will in turn detect the presence of Cython